the-argus/drifter-dotfiles/README.md

 # drifter-dotfiles

-dotfiles for my first rice, inspired by hyper light drifter and rain world. made for arch linux.
+dotfiles for my first rice, originally inspired by hyper light drifter and rain world. no longer really related to those games, but retains the teal-green color from HLD. made for arch linux.

 ![preview](.wallpapers/preview.png)